cpq/bare-metal-programming-guide/README.md

 ## Minimal firmware
-Note: The startup code here is written in C, and included in the main.c file.
-Usually we have a startup.s file which is written in assembly language for initialization.

 Let's create a file `main.c`, and specify our boot function that initially does nothing (falls into infinite loop), and specify a vector table that contains 16